Aws1811/axsos-boot-camp/deployment/readme.md

 | Name | `django-server` |
 | OS | Ubuntu Server 24.04 LTS (Free tier eligible) |
 | Instance type | `t3.micro` |
+> ‼️you can use other free things but this is the defult once

 ### 4. Create Key Pair:
 - Scroll down to **"Key pair"** section